3 years full-time (plus optional placement year)

 At York, you'll have access to a huge range of unique facilities.

-On Campus West, near the Environment Department, we also have our own purpose-built Bioarchaeology labs.
-A dedicated experimental archaeology centre is located nearby.
-You'll also have full access to the main campus library and other University resources, including the Borthwick Institute for Archives.
+On Campus West, we also have our own purpose-built Bioarchaeology labs and our dedicated York Experimental Archaeology Research (YEAR) Centre.
+You'll have full access to the main campus library and other University resources, including the Borthwick Institute for Archives.

-Finally, you'll be able to use an extremely wide range of archaeological equipment, including:
+You'll also have access to an extremely wide range of archaeological equipment, including:

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.